 South Korea has consistently been among the highest spenders in the world on research and development as a percentage of GDP.
 It has also thrived through a unique model of collaboration between academia and industry that has fostered innovation.
 However, it now finds itself at a critical juncture: international collaboration in science is in flux due to the pandemic and geopolitical tensions; Korea’s youth population is in decline threatening its future pool of researcher talent; and there is doubt that funding and innovation can continue at previous levels.

-Featuring insights from the Nature Index and experts in global and Korean science policy, this half-day event will seek to explore how these challenges can be addressed and, in doing so, put Korea on a firm footing to achieve success as one of the world’s most important drivers of science and innovation.
+Featuring insights from the Nature Index, this half-day conference will feature experts in global and Korean science policy focusing on how Korea can achieve success as one of the world’s most important drivers of science and innovation.
+Topics of discussion will include:

 Event details